xyziemba/chronology/README.md

 ## Feedback

-TimeTravel is a rough draft right now.
+Chronology is a rough draft right now.
 Please log issues to this repository, or send a pull request if you're feeling adventurous.

 I can also be reached by email at xy.ziemba@gmail.com.